Western Australia Seminars

 The presentation outlines:

-- Short speech pathology-derived oral language targeted teaching which facilitates the ability to speak in grammatically correct sentences.
+- Oral language instruction (to supplement SSP) which facilitates the ability to speak in complex, grammatically correct sentences.

 Please click on the following links to reserve your ticket.